blouxongit/crossbow_project/documentation/README.md

 ![camera_reference_system](./images/camera_frame.png)

 Regarding the world reference system, it is up to you to decide it.
 The choice of this system should be mentionned in your experience plan.
 > Usually, this system is chosen to be one of the camera's reference system.
-Therefore, only 6 measurements needs to be done (3 translations, 3 rotations corresponding to 1 camera) instead of 12 (same for 2 cameras).
+Therefore, only 6 measurements needs to be done (3 translations, 3 rotations corresponding to 1 camera) instead of 12 (3 rotations, 3 translations per camera).

 ### The Config